 In 1870, George W. Alexander and his wife, Hattie, were shown on the federal census as residing in Reading’s 1st Ward with their children, Lillie and Sallie.
 G. W. was described on the federal census for this year as “Manufacturer Cotton Laps.”

 By 1880, the Alexanders had moved to West Reading in Berks County, and resided there with daughters, Lillie and Nettie.
 That same year, G. W. Alexander built and operated a hat factory in that same borough (which became increasingly successful, and which he then rebuilt after it was damaged by fire ten years later).
 Sometime during the factory’s operation, G. W.’s son, Edgar, joined the family firm.
-Managed as George W. Alexander & Son, the factory employed 300 people.
+According to the 5 June 1892 edition of the Reading Eagle:

 On 12 April 1896, Hattie widowed George.
 Passing away in Reading, Berks County, she was interred at the Charles Evans Cemetery in Reading in Section B-1, Lot 96.